Did LGBTQ rights campaigns in Qatar help or hinder? – DW – 12/30/2022

 Different tactics are required, argued James M. Dorsey, an expert on the region at Singapore's Rajaratnam School of International Studies and author of a blog, The Turbulent World of Middle East Soccer.
 "One potential tactic may be to build on the positions of credible, albeit often controversial, Muslim scholars," he wrote this week.
 He referred to several who see homosexuality as a sin that will be punished in the afterlife, but who don't believe that earthly authorities should have any say.

-"Theirs is a formula that neither legalizes or legitimizes homosexuality nor removes the stigma," Dorsey said.
+"Theirs is a formula that neither legalizes nor legitimizes homosexuality nor removes the stigma," Dorsey said.
 "But it does avoid criminalization and significantly enhances the lives of members of the LGBT community."

 LGBT rights in the Middle East can "only be achieved step by step," Dorsey noted.